mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## Inserting Template Text

-To insert the value of a single JavaScript expression that can use the values of props and data, use interpolation via double curly braces.
+To insert the value of a single JavaScript expression use interpolation via double curly braces.
 For example, `{{expression}}`.

 The expression can be any valid JavaScript expression including a ternary or a function call.
+It can access instance props and data, and can call component methods.
-It cannot be a JavaScript statement like a variable declaration or `if` statement.
+It cannot be a JavaScript statement such as a variable declaration or `if` statement.

-If the text contains HTML to be rendered, use
+If a prop or data value is a string of HTML to be rendered, use `<span v-html="prop-name"></span>`.
-`<span v-html="prop-name"></span>`.
 The HTML should not contain Vue directives because those will not be processed.

 ## Template Directives

-These directives can appear as HTML attributes in a component template.
+Template directives appear as HTML attributes in a component template.
+Each of the builtin template directives are described below.
+It is also possible to define custom directives.

 ### `v-bind` or shorthand `:`

-This binds a prop value in the current component to a prop of another component.
+This binds a prop value in the current component instance to a prop of another component or HTML element.
-For example, `<input :checked="isChecked">`
+For example, `<input v-bind:checked="isChecked">` or `<input :checked="isChecked">`.

 ### `v-if`, `v-else-if`, `v-else`

-This provides conditional rendering.
+These provides conditional rendering.
 For example:

 ```js